 - 1 garlic clove (smashed)

 - ¼ cup brown mustard seeds

 - Add chardonnay, white wine vinegar, shallot, garlic, sugar, and salt to a saucepan and bring to a simmer.
 Simmer for 15 minutes, allowing shallots to soften and seasonings to dissolve.
 Remove from heat, strain out shallots and garlic, and let cool.

 - Once cooled, add mustard seeds to the liquid and place in the refrigerator for 24-48 hours to let the seeds soften.

-- Add seeds and liquid into a blender and puree into your desired consistency.
+- Add seeds and liquid into a blender (or food processor) and puree into your desired consistency.
 Add water as needed to make the mixture thin enough to blend.*